lnanhkhoa/movie-hub/docs/design-guidelines.md

-# Movie Hub - Design Guidelines
+# Theta Movies - Design Guidelines

 ## Overview
-This document outlines the design system and guidelines for Movie Hub, a modern movie streaming platform with a Netflix-inspired dark theme that prioritizes content discovery and user experience.
+This document outlines the design system and guidelines for **Theta Movies** (formerly Movie Hub), a modern movie streaming platform with a Netflix-inspired dark theme that prioritizes content discovery and user experience.

 ## Design Philosophy
 - **Content First**: Let movie posters and visuals take center stage